icsantos/frontend-nanodegree-feed-reader-testing/README.md

 - Open `apps.js` in an editor
 - Add a new feed to `allFeeds` with a missing `name`
+  - Jasmine is red
-  - Jasmine is red: `Error: Expected undefined to be defined.`
+  - `Error: Expected undefined to be defined.`
-  - Jasmine is red: `TypeError: Cannot read property 'length' of undefined`
+  - `TypeError: Cannot read property 'length' of undefined`
 - Add a `name` with an empty value to the new feed
+  - Jasmine is red
-  - Jasmine is red: `Error: Expected 0 not to be 0.`
+  - `Error: Expected 0 not to be 0.`
 - Delete the new feed that was added
   - Jasmine is green

 ### `'The menu'` Test Suite

+#### `'is hidden by default'` test

+- Open `index.html` in an editor
+- Delete `class="menu-hidden"` from the body element
+  - Jasmine is red
+  - `Error: Expected false to be true.`
+- Add `class="menu-hidden"` to the body element
+  - Jasmine is green

 ### `'Initial Entries'` Test Suite